relatedcode/RelatedDB/README.md

 ### Cleanup Database

-If you would ever need, all the tables can be destroyed and recreated by using:
+If needed, all tables can be destroyed and recreated using:

 ```swift
 db.cleanupDatabase()